tlainevool/autoinject/README.md

 I was inspired to write my own Constructor based Dynamic Injection.

-AutoInject lets you do decorator based injection like this:

-    from autoinject import components, autoinject
+The first step that needs to be done is to create some components that can be injected into classes:

     components['finder'] = movie_components.MontyPythonMovieFinder('monty_python.txt')
     components['printer'] = movie_components.Printer()

+Each component has a name (e.g. finder, printer)

+AutoInject lets you do inject these components into an object using a decorator like this:

+    from autoinject import components, autoinject

     class AnotherMovieLister:
         @autoinject("movie_finder=finder", "printer=printer")